GoogleChrome/web.dev/src/site/content/en/blog/get-ready-for-priority-hints/index.md

 A good way to think about Priority Hints is to compare them to `rel=preload`: Where `rel=preload` has more readily observable effects, Priority Hints are more nuanced.
 If you don't notice any difference when using them, it could be for any number of reasons, such as:

 * Resource priorities ensure that critical resources get to the browser before non-critical ones.
 Yet, that only helps in environments where bottlenecks exist.
 That happens often with HTTP/1.X, where the number of simultaneous connections are limited.
 This also happens with HTTP/2, but more so on low-bandwidth connections.
 High bandwidth HTTP/2 connections are less likely to recognize an obvious benefit from better resource prioritization.
 * HTTP/2 servers and their prioritization implementations are imperfect.
 [Pat Meenan](https://twitter.com/patmeenan) wrote about [common hurdles](https://blog.cloudflare.com/http-2-prioritization-with-nginx/) and how to fix them.
 [Andy Davies](https://twitter.com/andydavies) has run tests to see which CDNs and services are [getting it right](https://github.com/andydavies/http2-prioritization-issues#current-status).
-Generally, if you see that HTTP/2 prioritization is not having the impact you expect it to have, your server’s HTTP/2 implementation may not be as effective as another’s.
+Generally, if you see that HTTP/2 prioritization is not having the impact you expect it to have, your server's HTTP/2 implementation may not be as effective as another's.
 * The browser either ignored the hint you gave it, or you attempted to set a priority for a resource that would have been the same as the browser's original choice.

 Priority Hints are a fine-tuning optimization.
 If you haven't looked at other techniques like image optimization, code splitting, `rel=preload`, and so forth, try those things before you go all-in on Priority Hints.